HarlemBusinessAlliance/WebDevelopmentSquad/breakdown_javascript_pt1/syntax.md

 ## JavaScript Syntax

+The JavaScript Syntax are the rules to how you should be writing out your code.
+One important note to make is that JavaScript follows the **camelCase** style when defining the name of some type of variable or function.

+For example:

+`var   shoppingList = ['apples', 'oranges', 'pears', 'grapes'];`
 ## Semicolons
 In JavaScript you want to make it a habit to practice putting a semi-colon after every new line of code that you create.